3TUSK/FrogCraft-Rebirth/README.md

  4. Credits

 #### Introduction
-FrogCraft is an addon Mod for IndustrialCraft2, majorly about chemical industry, featured with following:
+FrogCraft: Rebirth is spiritual successor of FrogCraft, an addon Mod for IndustrialCraft2/GregTech, majorly about chemical industry, featured with following:
  * Advanced Chemical Reactor
  * Pyrolyzer
  * Fast production line of Liquid Air